Advanced search

 • Objective To elucidate the resource allocation patterns of leaves from different age classes of Pinus tabulaeformis and the mechanisms underlying their functional traits’ responses to nutrient addition, with the aim of providing a theoretical foundation for understanding the adaptive strategies of plants to nutrient fluctuations in forest ecosystems and their ecological significance.

-Conclusion Nitrogen and phosphorus additions significantly affected the functional traits of Pinus tabuliformis needles, and leaves of different ages showed distinct responses to nutrient inputs.
-These findings provide new insights into the mechanisms by which evergreen species with leaves of different ages adapt to nitrogen and phosphorus deposition, and offer a theoretical basis for further understanding how plants optimize resource allocation through trait coordination under changing nutrient conditions.
+Conclusion Nitrogen and phosphorus additions significantly affected the functional traits of P. tabuliformis needles, and leaves of different ages showed distinct responses to nutrient inputs.
+This findings provide new insights into understanding the mechanisms by which leaves of different ages in evergreen tree species adapt to N and P deposition, as well as revealing the process of plant resource allocation optimization through trait coordination under changing nutrient conditions.

 • loading